madprops/nap/README.md

 `value (string):` A default value that is set initially on the object.
 Defaults to an empty string.

 `alt (string):` This is used to make alts in flag and values.
 For instance -a and --acorn.

+`multiple (bool):` Whether a value flag should add provided values to the values list instead of the value property.

+`values (seq[string]):` When multiple is true add values to this list.
+When adding an arg it is received as an openarray[string] so it's easy to send values like ["aa", "bb"].

 ### Automatic Properties